DennisSchulmeister/elisa-quiz-prototype/HACKING.md

 Building the Distribution Package
 ---------------------------------

+First, commit and push all developments, because the build process will package the latest HEAD from git – not the latest local changes!

-Simply run `npm run dist` from the root directory.
+Then run `npm run dist` from the root directory.
 This should rebuild everything and create a new file in the `dist/` directory.
 This requires the `git` and `zip` command on your machine, hence it is not 100% cross-platform compatible.